chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 Chef Server Installation
 ------------------------------------------------------

+.. note:: The standalone Chef server installation is not needed for most workflows.
+Only install the standalone Chef server if your workflow depends on it.

 The standalone installation of Chef server creates a working installation on a single server.
 This installation is also useful when you are installing Chef server in a virtual machine, for proof-of-concept deployments, or as a part of a development or testing loop.